-Placenta membranacea, also known as a placenta diffusa, is an extremely uncommon variation in placental morphology in which placenta develops as a thin membranous structure occupying the entire periphery of the chorion.
+Placenta membranacea, also known as a placenta diffusa, is an extremely uncommon variation in placental morphology in which the placenta develops as a thin membranous structure occupying the entire periphery of the chorion.

 The estimated incidence is ~1:20,000-40,000 pregnancies 1...

 Placenta percreta is a term given to the most severe but least common form of the spectrum of abnormal placental villous adherence, where there is a transmural extension of placental tissue across the myometrium with a serosal breach.
 It carries severe maternal as well as fetal risks.

 Placenta praevia is a term given to an abnormally low position of the placenta such that it lies close to, or covers the internal cervical os.
 It is a common cause of antepartum haemorrhage.

-It is a potentially life-threatening condition to both mother and infant, which may result in exsanguination.
-As such, antenatal diagnosis is essential...
+It is a potentially life-threatening condition for both mother and infant, which may result in exsanguination.
+As such, antenatal diagnosis is essentia...

 Placentomegaly is a term applied to an abnormally enlarged placenta.